pmbot-io/pmbot-docs/src/data/docs/04-recipes/02-self-signed-certificates.md

 ## Gitlab

-With Gitlab, we recommend setting a [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/) of type [**file**](https://docs.gitlab.com/ee/ci/variables/#custom-environment-variables-of-type-file) at [the group level](https://docs.gitlab.com/ee/ci/variables/#group-level-environment-variables) with your certificate authority.
+With Gitlab, we recommend setting a [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/) of type [**file**](https://docs.gitlab.com/ee/ci/variables/#custom-environment-variables-of-type-file) at [the group level](https://docs.gitlab.com/ee/ci/variables/#group-level-environment-variables) or the [instance level]() with your certificate authority.
 Our CLI will pick the variable up automatically.
+More info about on this topic [in our recipes](/recipes/gitlab-ci).